brand909/Deep-Learning-Specialization/README.md

 # Deep-Learning-Specialization

-These are exercises from Andrew Ng's Coursera specialization, covering various algorithms and the technical workings of neural networks.
+These are exercises from Andrew Ng's class on Coursera, covering various algorithms and the technical workings of neural networks.